cvmfs/cvmfsexec/README.md

 Operating systems currently supported by this package are Red Hat Enterprise Linux (versions 7 and 8) and its derivatives (CentOS, Scientific Linux, Rocky Linux) and SUSE Linux Enterprise (version 15) and its derivatives (openSUSE Leap).
+Those are all supported on the x86_64 architecture, and RHEL8 is also supported on the ppc64le architecture.

 # Making the cvmfs distribution